 Students will enjoy the variety of materials used in this introductory sculpture class.
 In the first few projects students will learn a variety of techniques including assemblage, relief, carving, and mixed media.
 To begin the class, students will practice high and low relief with clay, then move into soap carving, sculpting with twist ties, and more!
-Then we will move into using paper, cardboard, foam, and wire to design different sculptural forms.
+More media used includes; paper, cardboard, foam, and wire to design different sculptural forms.
 This is a fast-paced and fun class; it's a great choice for any student wanting to "roll up their sleeves" and make some cool pieces of art!